Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 What are some big things Germans did in the past?

-There was some big inventions, surely, out of German.
+There's some big inventions, surely out of Germany.

-I think the printing press can, I don't know German,
+I think the printing press counter Germany didn't know.

 Is that them?